Jason Biggs: Career

-Biggs began acting at the age of five.
-In 1991, he made his television debut in the short lived FOX series Drexell's Class.
+Biggs began acting in commercials at the age of five in 1983.
+In 1991, he made his television debut in the short-lived FOX series Drexell's Class.

 In 1988, aged 10, he received his Screen Actors Guild card for appearing in a TV commercial for Pathmark.
 He later recalled in a 2015 interview in TV Guide, "I remember I had to eat a doughnut in one of the shots.
 Over and over again.
 Awesome."

-When Biggs was 12, he starred in a one-off HBO special, The Fotis Sevastakis Story, but due to licensing arguments, it was never aired.
-That same year, Biggs debuted on Broadway in Conversations with My Father with Judd Hirsch.
-He then starred in the daytime soap opera, As the World Turns, for which he was nominated for the Daytime Emmy Award for Best Younger Actor.
+When Biggs was 12, he debuted on Broadway in Conversations with My Father with Judd Hirsch.
+He then starred in the daytime soap opera As the World Turns, for which he was nominated for the Daytime Emmy Award for Best Younger Actor.

 Biggs attended New York University briefly from 1996 to 1997, but soon afterwards, he left to pursue acting.
 And soon he would be seen again in another short lived television series, 1997's Camp Stories.
-He starred in American Pie, which went on to become an international hit that has spawned three sequels (also starring Biggs) and four spinoffs (that did not star Biggs).
+He starred in 1999's American Pie, which went on to become an international hit that has spawned three sequels (also starring Biggs) and four spinoffs (that did not star Biggs).
 He accepted starring roles in movies such as Loser in 2000, and others.
 He also starred (along with his Loser co-star Mena Suvari) in the music video for the song "Teenage Dirtbag" by American rock band Wheatus.
 In 2001, Biggs starred in the comedy Saving Silverman.

 He appeared in the 2002 Broadway production of The Graduate as Benjamin Braddock alongside Kathleen Turner and Alicia Silverstone.
 In 2003, Biggs appeared as Jerry Falk in the Woody Allen romantic comedy Anything Else.
 In the 2004–2005 season, Biggs portrayed an Orthodox Jew in Daniel Goldfarb's comedy, Modern Orthodox, staged at Dodger Stages theater in New York City.
 In 2006, Biggs was seen in the MTV reality show Blowin' Up with Jamie Kennedy and Stu Stone which led to his participation in a hip-hop recording with Bay Area rapper E-40.
 Biggs returned to the stage in the fall of 2008 in Howard Korder's Boys' Life at New York City's Second Stage Theatre.